 - To recruit and keep the best teachers so we have a highly qualified teacher for every classroom.

-- To make sure our coursework, including vocational education, is preparing students for today’s new jobs.
+- To make sure our coursework, including career and technical education, is preparing students for today’s new jobs.

 - To support early childhood education to give our youngest students a firm foundation to succeed in school.